richard-smith-67/SearchApi/README.md

 dotnet restore
 ```

-4. To start the API, run the following command:
+4. To start the API, navigate to the SearchApi folder and run the following command:

 ```
 dotnet run
 ```

 The API should start and be listening on `http://localhost:5288`.

+The swagger end point is here `http://localhost:5288/swagger/index.html`.

 ## Testing the API